someodd/bore/README.md

 Tool for building your own hole in gopherspace (Gopher Protocol).

-I made this because I wanted to rebuild my [Burrow](https://github.com/someodd/burrow).

 It comes with its own Gopher Protocol server (ripped from [spacecookie](https://github.com/sternenseemann/spacecookie), but the gopherhole it builds can be used by pretty much any Gopher server.

 In use on gopher://gopher.someodd.zip/

+The tool is a little opinionated about structure.

+I made this because I wanted to rebuild my [Burrow](https://github.com/someodd/burrow).

 ## Installing